acktie/Acktie-Mobile-iOS-QR-Reader/documentation/index.md

 		error : error,
 	});

 NOTE: Specifying an imageName will override any color/layout that is also specified in the same overlay property.
-Meaning, with they are all specified imageName will take precedence.
+Meaning, when they are both specified imageName will take precedence.

 However, alpha works on both regardless of what is used (color/layout or imageName).